-“Telehealth involves the use of telecommunications and virtual technology to deliver healthcare outside of traditional healthcare facilities.
-Telehealth, which requires access only to telecommunications, is the most basic element of “eHealth,” which uses a wider range of information and communication technologies (ICTs).
+“Telehealth involves using telecommunications and virtual technology to deliver healthcare outside traditional healthcare facilities.
+Telehealth, which requires access only to telecommunications, is the most basic element of “eHealth,” which uses a broader range of information and communication technologies (ICTs).

-Telehealth examples include virtual home health care, where patients such as the chronically ill or the elderly may receive guidance in certain procedures while remaining at home.
-Telehealth has also made it easier for health care workers in remote field settings to obtain guidance from professionals elsewhere in diagnosis, care, and referral of patients.
-Training can sometimes also be delivered via telehealth schemes or with related technologies such as eHealth, which makes use of small computers and the internet.
+Telehealth examples include virtual home health care, where patients such as the chronically ill or the elderly may receive guidance in specific procedures while remaining at home.
+Telehealth has also made it easier for healthcare workers in remote field settings to obtain advice from professionals elsewhere in diagnosis, care, and referral of patients.
+Training can sometimes also be delivered via telehealth schemes or related technologies such as eHealth, which uses small computers and the internet.

-Since remote communication and treatment of patients reduce the number of visits for health services, both transport-related emissions and emissions related to operational requirements are reduced.
-In addition, fewer space demands can potentially result in smaller health facilities, with concurrent reductions in construction materials, energy and water consumption, waste, and overall environmental impact.”
+Since remote communication and treatment of patients reduce the number of health service visits, transport-related emissions and operational requirements emissions are reduced.
+In addition, fewer space demands can result in smaller health facilities, with concurrent reductions in construction materials, energy and water consumption, waste, and overall environmental impact.”

 From: Health and sustainable development – https://www.who.int/sustainable-development/health-sector/strategies/telehealth/en/

 All you need is an internet connection, access to a smartphone, tablet, or desktop computer, and to follow these instructions:

 - Book your Telehealth appointment by calling 936-8700/943-8700

 - Before your appointment, your physiotherapist will email you a link to your online physiotherapy appointment.
 You may be required to download the app if you have a smartphone, iPad, or tablet.